psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 > THE SIN-EATER IN WALES.
 >
-> Highgarth, Gloucester : Jan.
+> Highgarth, Gloucester: Jan.
 6, 1896.
 >
-> I will not venture to emulate Mr. Owen by asserting that *he* has committed blunders; but I would point out: (1) That I read no paper before the British Association— as my letter in the ACADEMY of November 9 shows, I simply spoke in the course of a discussion on cannibalism ; (2) that I have not attempted to prove that the custom of Sin-eating is Celtic, but that there was a custom of the kind in Wales; and (3) that I have not attempted to prove, either in what I said at the British Association or in my letters to the *Times* and the ACADEMY, that the Welsh funeral custom of the *Diodles* "is a mutilated survival of a cannibalistic savage rite formerly practised by the Celts, the central feature of which was eating the corpse."
+> I will not venture to emulate Mr. Owen by asserting that *he* has committed blunders; but I would point out: (1) That I read no paper before the British Association— as my letter in the ACADEMY of November 9 shows, I simply spoke in the course of a discussion on cannibalism; (2) that I have not attempted to prove that the custom of Sin-eating is Celtic, but that there was a custom of the kind in Wales; and (3) that I have not attempted to prove, either in what I said at the British Association or in my letters to the *Times* and the ACADEMY, that the Welsh funeral custom of the *Diodles* "is a mutilated survival of a cannibalistic savage rite formerly practised by the Celts, the central feature of which was eating the corpse."
 My paper in *Folklore*, published more than three and a half years ago, indeed gave an outline of an argument to this effect, which I have since much amplified and strengthened in the book referred to in the last of my three previous letters to the ACADEMY.
 My letters to the *Times* and the ACADEMY were merely directed to answering the arguments of Mr. N. W. Thomas and Canon Silvan Evans, to the effect that Sin-eating had never been practised in Wales; and I submit that Mr. Owen has not seriously attempted to controvert my position.

 *At this point, it is perhaps worth remarking that despite several references to _Mr N. W. Thomas_, no correspondence appears from him at this point in the correspondence chain in The Academy.*